abrady/MRDesktop/linux/LINUX_BUILD.md

 - The container mounts the project directory at `/workspace`
 - Changes to source files are immediately available in the container
-- Use `./build-linux.sh shell` for iterative development
+- Use `python linux/build-linux.py shell` for iterative development
 - Container includes development tools: GDB, Valgrind, strace

 ## Container Environment